lewispeel/lightning-html-text/README.md

 ### How it works

-A custom font loader is needed to converted each font file to a Base64 encoded string as they're loaded into the browser.
-See `index.js`
+A [custom font loader](https://github.com/lewispeel/lightning-html-text/blob/main/src/index.js#L18) is needed to converted each font file to a Base64 encoded string as they're loaded into the browser.

-The `HTMLText` component it uses [`<foreignObject>`](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/foreignObject) to embed HTML into an SVG which is then drawn to a 2D canvas and attached to a Lightning texture.
+The [`HTMLText`](https://github.com/lewispeel/lightning-html-text/blob/main/src/HTMLText.js) component it uses [`<foreignObject>`](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/foreignObject) to embed HTML into an SVG which is then drawn to a 2D canvas and attached to a Lightning texture.